-Command Syntax Description set var variablename variablestring Define a new variable to be used in header, trailer, or switch strings on the M305 and call it variablename. variablestring can be a space-separated list of words, hexadecimal numbers (e.g., 0x04), or references to other predefined variables.
+Command Syntax Description set user from stored Set all current user settings to the stored values in Flash. set var variablename variablestring Define a new variable to be used in header, trailer, or switch strings on the M307 and call it variablename. variablestring can be a space-separated list of words, hexadecimal numbers (e.g., 0x04), or references to other predefined variables.
 It's easiest to make up the variablestring with hexadecimal values as shown in the example, however.
 Most printer codes in hexadecimal format can be retrieved from the printer manual.
 One variable counts as one element within header and trailer strings.
-Defined variables are referenced in strings by placing a "\$" before the variable name (e.g., "set model m1 trailer \$FF").
+Defined variables are referenced in strings by placing a "\$" before the variable name (e.g., set model ml trailer \$FF).
 When inputting a "\$" or a "&" and using RSHD to execute this command, you must place a "\" beforehand so that the local shell interpreter does not parse it out.
 For example, set var LANDSCAPE 0x1b 0x26 0x6c 0x31 set var FINISH \$FF \$PCL-RST set var from default Set all variable settings back to factory defaults. set var from stored Set all current variable settings to the stored values in Flash.